moliver28/research-handbook/content/job-families/sales/customer-success-engineer.md

 ### Senior Customer Success Engineer

-The Senior CSE reports to the [Manager/Senior Manager, CSE](/job-families/sales/customer-success-engineer/#manager-of-customer-success-engineers)
+The Senior Customer Success Engineer (CSE) reports to the [Manager/Senior Manager, CSE](/job-families/sales/customer-success-engineer/#manager-of-customer-success-engineers)

 #### Senior CSE Job Grade

 The Senior CSE is a job grade [level 7](/handbook/total-rewards/compensation/compensation-calculator/#gitlab-job-grades).

-#### Senior Customer Success Engineer Responsibilities
+#### Senior CSE Responsibilities

 - Extends the Customer Success Engineer responsibilities
 - Strategize on the overall objectives and long-range goals of the team